yikai82/drug_dev_pos_and_trial_lookup/README.md

 # drug_dev_pos_and_trial_lookup
 A little tool to look up the drug development success rate and the National Clinical Trial (NTC) number in the US (ClinicalTrials.gov) using Python 3

+**How to use it?
+Just open it with Jupyter Notebook

 # Drug Development Possibility Estimation & Clinical Trial Lookup Tool

 This project is a portfolio-ready Jupyter Notebook designed to support biotech investment research and drug development due diligence.